-Any maintenance carried out on the electric/hydraulic systems, must only be performed when the body is propped and the Isolation Switch set to OFF.
-The body will lower without warning in an uncontrolled manner, if hydraulic pressure is lost i.e. the hydraulic hose splits or a union is loosened.
+Any maintenance carried out on the electric/hydraulic systems, must only be performed when the body is propped in the rear tip mode and the Isolation Switch set to OFF.

+The keys must be removed from the ignition and the vehicle doors locked.

+Note: The body will lower without warning in an uncontrolled manner, if hydraulic pressure is lost i.e. the hydraulic hose splits or a union is loosened.